Android Central Verdict

 The flat panel makes it significantly easier to use the phone.
 You get the same thin bezels surrounding the screen, and the phone itself is roughly the same size as the OnePlus 8.
 It is shorter by 1.9mm, marginally wider, and 0.2mm thicker than the OnePlus 8.
 It is also heavier at 184g, but the weight distribution is ideal, and you don't necessarily feel the heft.

-The fit and finish here is top-notch; and overall OnePlus did a magnificent job in retaining its visual identity with the Nord.
+The fit and finish here are top-notch, and overall, OnePlus did a magnificent job in retaining its visual identity with the Nord.

 OnePlus Nord Display